buckaroo-labs/SabreDance/README.md

 See sabre/dav documentation for requirements (PHP, Composer, etc).

 This tool currently requires MySQL (SQLite option supported by sabre may be included here later).
 Future version may also assist with Composer installation.
+Feel free to reach out for assistance.

 Immediate development priorities are functionality for user addition, password/email changes, calendar and address book management.